thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 ![Container view](./Assets/ContainerView.drawio.svg)

-In this case, each pod can container multiple containers and one container och ochestration platform contain more than one pod.
+In this case, each pod can container multiple containers and one container och orchestration platform contain more than one pod.

 With that in mind, to create a pod with an image, the following commands can be executed.